 Look, I have served everyone from small families to well-known Hollywood film studios and studio executives.
 And yes, it's true, you can see our work in the film Spielberg on HBO Max.
 When the producers needed to convert Mr. Steven Spielberg's old film reels from his formative years, and they needed them converted to digital video, the producers came to me and my company, Legacy Digital Productions to do it.
 And they keep coming back because we are the premiere company for this level of professional work.

 So now, you are weighing costs, time, and also quality...
 And the choice quickly becomes obvious.

-So now you need to find someone who will do it for you.
+You need to find someone who will do it for you and do it right.

 How to find the best company to convert your 8mm films to digital files

 What should you look for in a digital film transfer company?

 You may have family members or friends who have converted their film reels to digital format.
 They may be able to refer you to the company that converted their old home movies.
 However, because film conversion is such a specialized process, it can make finding the right film transfer company challenging.